 Chilli Paneer - Two Delicious Versions, Dry Or Gravy

 In an Indian or Indo-Chinese restaurant, every main dish has two versions.
 Dry or Gravy.
-Amazingly, the taste doesn’t change at all, just the eating experience.
-The dry version has very less sauce, just enought to coat the protein so that it can be eaten as a canape along side a soup or with a nice cocktail to accompany it.
+Amazingly, the taste doesn't change at all, just the eating experience.
+The dry version has very little sauce, just enough to coat the protein so that it can be eaten as a canape alongside a soup or with a nice cocktail to accompany it.
 There is a lot of heat in the dry version and perfectly chopped spring onion and coriander to roll it in.
 The Gravy version of the dish has ample Chinese-style sauce that makes it perfect for eating with rice or noodles.
 It is as fiery and delicious, just with lots more sauce.

 My version is created off the back of the dozens of small Indo-Chinese eating shacks I used to frequent during my college days in Mumbai.
 And it falls between the dry and gravy versions.
 I find that by cooking it this way, one can enjoy the delectable paneer cubes by itself after swirling them in all the sauce or it becomes a main accompanied by rice.

 I reference the green chilli in my recipe notes.
 Chilli Paneer is meant to be super spicy.
 It has a combination of green chilli (the Indian one can be deadly!), chilli powder and hot chilli sauce.
 Restaurants serve versions that can really bring on the chilli sweats.
 My version is definitely more toned down and has the perfect chilli balance to appeal to everyone.
 My baseline is my youngest son who can only do a bit of chilli and he loves this.
 He feels it is a bit spicy but in a good "I can't stop eating" way!
 So you'll be fine.
 My Chilli Paneer dish has the mild green cayenne chilli (you can even remove the seeds), just a touch of red chilli powder and a dash of Sriracha.